SVM D-Sign Digital Signature

 - Creating an environment of trust / confidence with the client / legal entity

-QR code stands for Quick Response Code.
-It is similar to bar-code system which is machine readable optical label that contains information about the item to which it is attached.
+QR code is similar to the bar-code system which is a machine readable optical label that contains information about the item to which it is attached.
 QR code provides a unique visible pattern that can point users to important information when accessed by a smartphone or tablet’s camera.

-A QR code can be attached to a valuable document such as Bill of lading (BL) when issuing the BL to the Shipper.
-At the delivery port when the consignee surrenders the Bill of Lading, the Bill of lading can be verified by any QR code image readers (such as Mobile phone) that the document received is genuine and not a forged document.
+A QR code can be attached to a valuable document such as Bill of Lading (BL) when issuing the BL to the Shipper.
+At the delivery port when the consignee surrenders the BL, the BL can be verified by any QR code image readers (such as Mobile phone) that the document received is genuine and not a forged document.
 Documents can be secured in digital form but when they are printed, they lose any digital security, which can mean potential issues for the Line and its customers.